Diocese of Auchi: 1933-1999

 With the death of Bishop Broderick in 1933, Bishop Leo Taylor was appointed his successor in 1934.
-Bishop Taylor who came to Asaba-Benin Vicariate from Lagos where he was principal of St. Gregory's college, created Uzairue Parish in 1935, with J.J.
+Bishop Taylor who came to Asaba-Benin Vicariate from Lagos where he was principal of St. Gregory's College, created Uzairue Parish in 1935, with J.J.
 Heeley as the first parish priest.

 Bishop Taylor ordained the first Edo priest who was also the second indigenous priest of the Vicariate Apostolic of Western Nigeria in the person of Joseph Agbodio Erameh at Asaba, on December 20, 1936, and transferred the Major Seminary there to Benin in 1938.
-Bishop Taylor was succeeded in the Asaba-Benin Vicarite by Bishop Patrick Joseph Kelly in the same year.
+Bishop Taylor was succeeded in the Asaba-Benin Vicarite by Bishop Patrick Joseph Kelly SMA in the same year.

-The Catholic Church in Etsako, during the Episcopacy of P J Kelly established four secondary schools: Our Lady of Fatima college, Auchi, St. John's College Fugar, St. Angela's Girls Grammar School, Uzairue and St. Peter's College Agenebode which were taken over by Government in 1973.

 In the same 1973, Bishop Kelly retired and handed over the Diocese of Benin City to Bishop Patrick Ebosele Ekpu (now Archbishop Emeritus).
 Conscious of the fact that the task of evangelizing the diocese was onerous, Archbishop Ekpu worked very hard to see that many more indigenous priests were ordained and new parishes were created.

-21st century

-As of December 30, 2002, there were 10 parishes in Auchi Diocese.

-Archbishop Ekpu's repeated attempts to have the schools returned to the Catholic Mission foundered on the stony rock of the Nigerian Union of Teachers.
-They resisted fiercely.
-"NUT"'s opposition to Government's attempt to return the erstwhile Voluntary Agency schools to their owners somehow derailed progress.
-However, there are very few private Catholic schools scattered all over Auchi diocese, serving the educational needs of the people.

-Hospitals

-The early Missionaries in collaboration with some Irish nuns established two major medical facilities.
-These include Notre Dame Hospital at Uzairue and the Medical Health Centre at Agenebode respectively - serving the medical needs of our people.

-The "sisters of Notre Dame De Namur" are managing these hospitals today.
-They have been working hard to keep these hospitals open, so that many people - Catholics and non Catholics - especially the poor, can have access to quality health care within Afemai territory over the years.